-The following discussion summarizes the material federal income tax considerations and consequences of the ownership and disposition of our common shares after our conversion to a REIT.
-For purposes of this section, we refer to our common shares after our conversion to a REIT as "REIT common shares."
+The following discussion summarizes the material federal income tax considerations and consequences of the ownership and disposition of our common shares.

-The discussion does not address the tax consequences that may be relevant to particular shareholders subject to special treatment under certain federal income tax laws, such as dealers in securities, traders in securities who elect to mark to market, banks, insurance companies, regulated investment companies, shareholders who receive our REIT common shares through the exercise of employee stock options or otherwise as compensation, persons holding our REIT common shares as part of a "straddle," "hedge," "conversion transaction," "synthetic security" or other integrated investment, tax-exempt organizations (except to the extent discussed under the heading "Taxation of Tax-Exempt Shareholders of Rayonier") or non-United States persons (except to the extent discussed under the heading "Taxation of Non-U.S. Shareholders of Rayonier").
+The discussion does not address the tax consequences that may be relevant to particular shareholders subject to special treatment under certain federal income tax laws, such as dealers in securities, traders in securities who elect to mark to market, banks, insurance companies, regulated investment companies, shareholders who receive our common shares through the exercise of employee stock options or otherwise as compensation, persons holding our common shares as part of a "straddle," "hedge," "conversion transaction," "synthetic security" or other integrated investment, tax-exempt organizations (except to the extent discussed under the heading "Taxation of Tax-Exempt U.S. Shareholders") or non-United States persons (except to the extent discussed under the heading "Taxation of Non-U.S. Shareholders").
 This discussion does not address any consequences arising under the laws of any state, locality or foreign jurisdiction.
-For purposes of this discussion, references to Rayonier mean only Rayonier Inc., and various wholly-owned entities that for federal tax purposes will be disregarded as entities separate from Rayonier Inc., including Rayonier Timberlands Operating Company, L.P.
+For purposes of this discussion, references to Rayonier mean only Rayonier Inc., and various wholly-owned entities that for federal tax purposes will be disregarded as entities separate from Rayonier Inc., including Rayonier Forest Resources, L.P.

-For purposes of the following discussion, a U.S. shareholder is a holder of our REIT common shares who, for U.S. federal income tax purposes, is:
+For purposes of the following discussion, a "U.S. shareholder" is an owner of our common shares who, for U.S. federal income tax purposes, is: